It's 2016. Lets have a way to build a 64-bit only OS.

 New build options:

 ONLY64 - Enabled with BUILD32=# *

 BIARCH - Enabled when both BUILD32 and BUILD64 are enabled.

 *Note this option is repurposed from it's current use (to disable building of some 32-bit userspace components on SPARC) to enable automatic import of the 64-bit Makefile overrides.

 Due to the size and scope of these changes it will be broken up into a series of subtasks.

-Updated by Igor Kozhukhov over 4 years ago
+Updated by Igor Kozhukhov about 5 years ago

 it is very-very early for these options.

 in first time you have to try to fix 32bit userland apps to work in 64bit mode.